Umm al-Amad, Al-Mukharram

-Umm al-Amad (أم العمد, also spelled Umm al-Amed) is a village in central Syria, administratively part of the Homs Governorate.
+Umm al-Amad (أم العمد, also spelled Umm al-Amed or Um Elamad) is a village in central Syria, administratively part of the Homs Governorate.
 Nearby towns include al-Mukharram to the east, al-Mukharram al-Tahtani to the northeast, Danibah to the north, and al-Mishirfeh to the east.
 According to the Central Bureau of Statistics, Umm al-Amad had a population of 2,851.
 Its inhabitants are predominantly Shia Muslims.